The Gut-Brain Axis

-The gut-brain axis, which consists of these bidirectional relationships, has also been associated with more severe health issues that primarily affect the brain, like Parkinson’s disease, Alzheimer’s disease, depression, anxiety, and autism spectrum disorders.
+The gut-brain axis, which consists of these bidirectional relationships, has also been associated with more severe health issues that primarily affect the brain, like neurodegenerative diseases and mental illnesses.
 The onset of an affliction, whether gut-related or brain-related in nature, can often be traced back to the state of the microbiome.

 Apparently, the little creatures making up the gut microbiome have a big impact!